The Best $1250 Quiet Gaming PC Build – January 2022

 CPU Cooler –

-The CPU we recommend for this build does not include a cooler, so this one is not optional!
+The CPU we recommend for this build includes a cooler, but you'll want this one to keep things quiet!

 Operating System –